-Donna the donkey was doing her daily duty.
-Donna had to drag the sled piled high with wood up and down a steep, dry road all day.
+1 Donna the donkey was doing her daily duties.
+Donna had to drag a wagon piled high with wood up and down a steep, dry road all day.
 It was a dirty job, and Donna was thirsty.
 Donna paused to take a drink of cool water from the creek.
 As she drank, Donna dreamed of doing something besides hauling wood.

-For Donna, each day was just like the one before.
-Some days she would drag the sled loaded with wood from dawn to dark.
-Her donkey body pulled the sled dozens of miles each day.
-Her owner, a woodcutter, fed her enough, but she was dirty and tired from dragging the heavy loads of wood up and down the hillside.
+2 For Donna, each day was just like the one before.
+Each day, she would drag the wagon loaded with wood from dawn until dark.
+Her donkey body pulled the wagon dozens of miles each day.
+Her owner, the woodcutter, fed her enough, but she got dirty and tired from dragging the heavy loads of wood up and down the hillside.

 For the complete story with questions: click here for printable